sirixdb/sirix/README.md

 or use the following dependencies in your Maven or Gradle project.

-**SirixDB uses Java 20, thus you need an up-to-date Gradle (if you want to work on SirixDB) and an IDE (for instance IntelliJ or Eclipse).**
+**SirixDB uses Java 21, thus you need an up-to-date Gradle (if you want to work on SirixDB) and an IDE (for instance IntelliJ or Eclipse).
+Also make sure to use the provided Gradle wrapper.**

 ### Maven artifacts
 At this stage of development, you should use the latest SNAPSHOT artifacts from [the OSS snapshot repository](https://oss.sonatype.org/content/repositories/snapshots/io/sirix/) to get the most recent changes.